“A good forecaster is not smarter than everyone else. He merely has his ignorance better organised.” - Anon

 “Have faith in your preparation.
 Be strong.
 Bring your best smile!” – Steve Cooper

-One structure, which can be used to support your thinking and preparation for both types of questions and respond in a conversational style, is ENAMEL.
+One structure, which can be used to support your thinking and preparation for both types of questions and respond in a conversational style, is my bespoke Rank Success ENAMEL mnemonic.
 Here is a quick summary: